ADNLab-SCU/DeepCDMs/README.md

 Folder “Tuning” contains codes modified from NEIMS and codes for transfer learning.

+“SI Codes” contains codes for library construction and spectra matching.

+“Example” contains examples of molecular structural information for spectrum prediction.

+“Datasets” contains example datasets for model pre-training, fine-tuning and validation.

+`merged_MoNA_ESI-MSMS_spectra.sdf` is used for model pre-training, `replicate_from_mona.sdf` is used for validation in pre-training.

+`fine_tuning_example.sdf` is a demo training set used for model fine-tuning, while `replicate_from_dansylation_example.sdf` is a demo for validation.
+Larger training set is recommended for better performance.
+Moreover, the training set for fine-tuning can be changed for variable CDMs.

 ### 1. Training, validation and test data split:
 `make_train_test_split.py` is used to randomly split datasets for model re-training and fine-tuning.